 While change can be scary, it’s often inevitable.
 Oftentimes, just talking about change can send our bodies and minds into a “fight or flight” response.
 Whether we pick the former or the latter actually has a lot to do with how the change is presented to us.

-In the workplace, change usually comes from the top down.
+In the workplace, change management usually comes from the top down.
 Managers and executives are often the messengers of change and have the power to affect how their employees react based on their tone, body language, word choice, and actions.

 As L&D professionals, it’s your job to remind your people leaders of the influence they have over their teams and ensure they know the best way to deliver news in a way that inspires commitment, not panic.